KeyCDN Launches TLS 1.3 with 0-RTT Support

 If you've never heard of TLS, then maybe you've heard of the term SSL.
 SSL and TLS are many times used interchangeably, however, SSL is actually an older, less secure version of TLS.
 That being said, this year in 2018, a brand new version of TLS has been released in which the entire web will now begin migrating towards.

-It’s safe to say that after 10 years, it’s time for a new TLS protocol update.
-The update brings with it two major improvements: performance and security.
+It's safe to say that after ten years, it was time for a new TLS protocol update.
+The update brought two important improvements: performance and security.

 1. Faster performance